sreekmtl/3D-Earth-ThreeJS/README.md

 # 3D-Earth-ThreeJS
 3D virtual globe developed using ThreeJS.
 Digital Elevation Model (DEM) and overlay image (Landsat8) are loaded as WMS Layers from Geoserver and used to create the 3D terrain.

+Prerequisites: You need nodeJS and Geoserver installation on your system.
+If you want to load image locally instead of from Geoserver, you have to make changes in landcanvas.js file in calculating the extent of overlaymesh.

 To Run
 > git clone repo,
 > open terminal,